You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 Why Are My Boots Hurting My Ankles?

 Before buying a pair of new boots, measure your feet carefully.
 Ankle pain from work boots is usually caused by improper boot size or inadequate padding inside the boot.
-Upon wearing your boots for the first time, roam around the house until they become soft.
-Otherwise, try one of the methods above.

 How Do You Stop New Boots From Rubbing Ankles?